Students: Apply to Speak at the Virtual

 Does your work help solve real problems for veterinarians?

 For over 20 years veterinarians interested in achieving better health outcomes have met at the Association of Veterinary Informatics (AVI) Annual Talbot Informatics Symposium to share ideas that improve the quality and safety of patient care.
-For the first time students have the opportunity to present.
 We are seeking abstract submissions from students in the major areas of data in practice, omics, standards and interoperability, and veterinary educational technology.

 If your work involves data management, practical workflow, electronic health records, epidemiology and statistics, data transmission, data mining, telehealth, interoperability, genomics, proteomics, or leveraging technology to educate and engage clients and veterinarians we want to hear from you!